Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Introduction

+The study of Lifshitz spacetimes remains a cornerstone in exploring the gravitational duals of non-relativistic quantum field theories, particularly those arising in condensed matter systems, which were initiated by seminal works generalizing the AdS/CFT correspondence to non-relativistic contexts with anisotropic scaling \cite{hartnoll}.
+A critical area of research involves characterizing the thermodynamic and microscopic properties of Lifshitz black holes.
+In this regard, key efforts have been made to establish microscopic foundations of black hole entropy in these geometries.
+For example, the work of \cite{ayonbeato3} concentrated on the microscopic entropy of higher-dimensional nonminimally dressed Lifshitz black holes, providing insight into the underlying degrees of freedom.
+Continuing in this thermodynamic vein, \cite{bravogaete} considered the Cardy entropy of charged rotating asymptotically rotatingAdS and Lifshitz solutions, including a generalized Chern-Simons term.
+In this study, it is shown that higher-order derivative terms have a direct influence on the statistical mechanics and entropy relations of anisotropic solutions.

-The current study aims to expand the understanding of Lifshitz black holes by seeking higher-dimensional exact analytic solutions that satisfy these relationships for both static and stationary cases.
-To this end, we investigate static and stationary Lifshitz-type static and stationary solutions in $R^{2}$-corrected gravity theory that involves the usual Einstein-Hilbert extended with $R^{2}$ term and a cosmological parameter.
-Motivated by the work of \cite{gregory} that investigates Lifshitz-type product manifold solutions in supergravity, we construct $Li_{m} \times \Omega_{(n-m)}$ type solutions in $ R^{2} $-corrected gravity theory where $ Li_{m} $ corresponds to an $m$-dimensional Lifshitz-type subspace while $ \Omega_{(n-m)} $ describes the $(n-m)$-dimensional subspace.
-We obtain both static and stationary solutions investigating the thermodynamical properties of the solutions as well.
-In addition, we explicitly illustrate that the theory also admits hyperscaling-violating type solutions.
+This study aims to expand the understanding of Lifshitz black holes by seeking higher-dimensional new exact analytic solutions that satisfy these relationships for both static and stationary cases.
+To this end, we investigate Lifshitz-type static and stationary solutions in $R^{2}$-corrected gravity theory, which involves the usual Einstein-Hilbert extended with $R^{2}$ term and a cosmological parameter.
+Motivated by the work of \cite{gregory}, which investigates Lifshitz-type product manifold solutions in supergravity, we construct $Li_{m} \times \Omega_{(n-m)}$ type solutions in $ R^{2} $-corrected gravity theory where $ Li_{m} $ corresponds to an $m$-dimensional Lifshitz-type subspace, and $ \Omega_{(n-m)} $ describes the $(n-m)$-dimensional subspace.
+We obtained both static and stationary solutions by investigating the thermodynamic properties of the solutions.
+In addition, we explicitly illustrate that this theory admits hyperscaling violating- type solutions.
+In contrast to existing constructions that focus on specific dimensions or special values of the dynamical exponent, the present study provides a unified higher-dimensional framework covering static, stationary, and hyperscaling-violating Lifshitz-type geometries within the same $R^2$-corrected gravity setup.
+Within this setup, we identify the conditions under which constant scalar curvature solutions exist and analyze their geometric structures.
+Although Lifshitz-type solutions in modified gravity have been extensively studied, the present work aims to extend these configurations within a quadratic curvature framework in a systematic manner.
+In particular, we focused on constructing higher-dimensional solutions and examining their thermodynamic properties in a unified setting.
+Such generalizations are of interest in the context of holography, where Lifshitz spacetimes provide gravitational duals to non-relativistic field theories with anisotropic scaling \cite{taylor}.